suguslove10/aws-finops-dashboard/README.md

 # View audit report for profile 'dev' in region 'us-east-1'
 aws-finops -p dev -r us-east-1 --audit

+# View audit report for profile 'dev' in region 'us-east-1' and export it as a pdf file to current working dir with file name 'Dev_Audit_Report'
+aws-finops -p dev -r us-east-1 --audit --pdf -n Dev_Audit_Report
 ```

 You'll see a live-updating table of your AWS account cost and usage details in the terminal.
 If export options are specified, a report file will also be generated upon completion.